Most people are surprised at the economics behind rental property returns versus stocks’ returns over the last 145 years.

 More Ideas to Buy a Rental Property with No Money Down

-There’s a fine line to walk, between getting creative with financing and buying a rental property with no money down versus over-leveraging yourself.
+There’s a fine line to walk, between getting creative with financing options in order to purchase a rental property with no money down versus over-leveraging yourself.
 When in doubt, save the money for a down payment rather than borrowing it.
+That goes doubly as you learn how to buy your first rental property, and your next few for that matter.

 Take our free mini-course on reaching financial independence with rental properties for more ideas for where to come up with money for your down payment.